What to do

 Patients must be medically stable, able to manage their own medications and activities of daily living, willing to come to the site, and able to understand the need to stay inside the room.
 Patients cannot be on psychiatric hold or expressing active suicidal ideation/homicidal ideation, and must be independent with all activities of daily living and medication management.
 Families, including pediatric patients, are eligible.
 If you have questions about your patient’s eligibility, call the COVID-19 Information Warmline at (628) 652-2700.

 City provided isolation housing is a scarce community resource and should only be used for patients who need it.
 Patients should not be referred if their only need is shelter.

 Housing is provided to the following groups in order of descending priority:

 - People who reside in a congregate setting (e.g. shelter, residential rehab), where onsite cohorting cannot be achieved and individuals cannot isolate away from others.

-- People who reside in a household with an unvaccinated individual(s) who are at increased risk for severe illness from COVID-19 and cannot isolate themselves away from others (this includes vehicle and couch surfing).
+- People who reside in a household with immunocompromised individual(s) who are at increased risk for severe illness from COVID-19 and cannot isolate themselves away from others (this includes vehicle and couch surfing).